-The common sugar has the scientific name sucrose.
-It is industrially produced, primarily out of either sugar cane or sugar beet.
-If we dissolve sucrose in water and add some wine yeast, we notice – that nothing happens.
-This simple experiment shows that not all sugars are fermentable.
-In the case of sucrose, one must add that yeast contains the enzyme invertase (more precisely, β-fructofuranosidase) which “inverts” sucrose into fermentable sugars, so that eventually, fermentation can begin.
+Table sugar has the scientific name sucrose.
+If we dissolve sucrose in water and add yeast, nothing happens.
+This simple experiment shows us that not all sugars can ferment.
+In the case of sucrose, one must add yeast that contains the enzyme invertase which will “invert” sucrose into fermentable sugars so that fermentation can begin.

 Some Theory and Names

-A common property of saccharides is their high solubility in water, with the exception of polysaccharides like starch and cellulose.
-An example of cellulose is cotton, which means that cotton is a sugar, even when it is not cotton candy.
-All saccharides are heat sensitive – just think of caramel.
+A common property of sugars is their high solubility in water.
+All sugars are also heat sensitive.
 This is important to remember when we prepare highly concentrated sugar solutions.
-It is also important to know that almost all sugars do not want to crystallize, which honey as an example shows convincingly.
-Bees would have a serious problem if they had to mine solid sugar crystals in the hive.
+It is also important to know that almost all sugars do not want to crystallize, as honey shows convincingly.
+Bees would have a serious problem if they had to mine sugar from their own hive.

-To finalise the above description it is important to mention that “not all sugars are created equal”, not all sugars are equally sweet, some lack any sweetness at all (starch for example).
+To finalize the above description, it is important to mention that not all sugars are equal.
+Not all sugars are equally sweet, and some lack any sweetness at all (starch, for example).
 Some sugars have a “straight” sweetness, and some a “funny” sweetness.
-This certainly influences the taste of the finished wine.
+This sweetness will alter the taste of the finished wine.

-Fruits are dominated by fructose, glucose, and sucrose, in this sequence of abundance.
-In most fruits, the fructose : glucose ratio is near 1, with a slight advantage on the side of fructose.
-Apples and pears have a fructose : glucose ratio of about 2, which is already extreme; additionally in grapes, this ratio is 1.1.
+Fruits are dominated by fructose, glucose, and sucrose, in this order.
+In most fruits, the fructose to glucose ratio is near 1, with slightly more fructose.
+Apples and pears have a fructose to glucose ratio of about 2, which is extreme.
+In grapes, this ratio is 1.1.

-Balling’s invention took a life of its own when August Wilhelm Freiherr von Babo (1827 – 1894), the first director of the 1860 founded Niedere Stiftsweinbauschule in Klosterneuburg, Austria, by now upgraded to Höhere Bundeslehranstalt und Bundesamt für Wein- und Obstbau Klosterneuburg with the officially assigned Latin Alma mater Babonensis, developed the Klosterneuburger Mostwaage (KMW) based on Balling’s saccharimeter.
-The official English translation of Federal Institute for Viticulture and Pomology is not nearly as colourful.
+Balling’s invention took a life of its own when August Wilhelm Freiherr von Babo (1827 – 1894), the first director of the Niedere Stiftsweinbauschule in Klosterneuburg, Austria developed the Klosterneuburger Mostwaage (KMW) scale based on Balling’s saccharimeter.
 The KMW scale seems to be in continued use in the countries of the former Austria-Hungarian empire, including the now successor countries of the former Yugoslavia.
 For example, the Czech Republic and Slovakia continue the use of KMW with the new name normalizovaný moštoměr (NM).

 1° KMW = 4.86° Oechsle

-In Italy, Canada, USA, Australia, and New Zealand, the °Brix scale, developed by Adolf Ferdinand Wenceslaus Brix (1798–1870), is preferred.
-It seems that after the Oechsle scale and KMW, which both preceded the Brix scale, German-speaking countries had no need to adapt another unit of measurement developed by a German, as such this scale has in fact never received more than casual attention in the German-speaking world (with the exception of the candy industry).
-However, English speaking countries embraced the Brix scale, perhaps the name is easier to pronounce than “Oechsle” or “Klosterneuburger Mostwaage”.
+Italy, Canada, USA, Australia, and New Zealand prefer the Brix scale, developed by Adolf Ferdinand Wenceslaus Brix (1798–1870).
+It seems that after the Oechsle scale and the KMW scale (which both preceded the Brie scale), the German-speaking world had no need to adapt another unit of measurement developed by a German.
+As such, this scale has never received more than casual attention in German-speaking countries (with the exception of the candy industry).
+English-speaking countries however, embraced the Brix scale; perhaps the name is easier to pronounce than “Oechsle” or “Klosterneuburger Mostwaage”.

 Unlike the Baumé scale, the Brix scale has inherent practical value, because 1 °Brix is defined as the density of the solution of 1 g sucrose in 100 g sucrose solution in water.
 This links the Brix scale and the Oechsle scale with the following approximation: